 - The international experience shows that the window for growth of textiles and clothing industry is opened till the per capita income reaches a threshold level and beyond that, the industry relocates out of a high-cost location.

-- The present per capita income of India, is Rs.
-1,26, 406 (2018-19), which indicates that the window for the an accelerated growth of textile and clothing exports is open for the next 15-20 years.
+- The present per capita income of India is Rs.
+1,26, 406 (2018-19), which indicates that the window for an accelerated growth of textile and clothing exports is open for the next 15-20 years.

 Growth Potential of T&C Industry